How much is Invisalign?

 If you currently have health insurance

-- Review your current health insurance policy to see if you have a major dental limit.
+- Review your current health insurance policy to see if you have an orthodontic limit.

-- If you do, look for orthodontic and check how much you can claim each year.
+- If you do, check how much you can claim each year.

 - Ask your dentist for the Invisalign treatment numbers.